 How does the Air Head compost toilet work?

 There’s a small, manually operated hatch that opens the solids container, which you can open once you have sat down.
 All you have to do is sit down and ‘go’.
 Urine automatically flows to the front of the toilet, where it drains into an easily and quickly removable container.
-Solids drop through and after your visit, you turn the handle on the side to mix your deposit with the existing contents and the coir (which is added when you commission the toilet).
+Solids drop through and after your visit, you turn the handle on the side to mix your deposit with the existing contents and the coconut coir medium (which is added when you commission the toilet).

 Optionally, you can place a paper liner in the bowl and allow it to ‘flush’ down but opening the solids hatch.
 Gentlemen can also stand to urinate with the Air Head as the solids hatch will direct urine back to the front and into the urine bottle.